 The Everglades National Park is one of the most unique destinations in the USA and in the world.

-This is when the weather is cooler and the temperatures and the humidity levels are lower, the mosquitoes are not around, and hurricane season has already passed.
+November brings lower humidity and mild temperatures (60 to 78 degrees).
+Plus, the mosquitoes are not around, and hurricane season has already passed.
+Win!

-With mild temperatures between about 60°F and 78°F, the weather’s ideal for hiking, kayaking, and enjoying a ride on a traditional airboat, where you can see hundreds of the most popular residents in the National Park, the Florida alligators.
+With mild temperatures between about 60°F and 78°F, the weather is ideal for hiking, kayaking, and enjoying a ride on a traditional airboat, where you can see hundreds of the most popular residents in the National Park, the Florida alligators.

-This is when the manatees migrate to the Everglades.
+This is also when the manatees migrate to the Everglades.
 Also, the water levels drop during the dry season and many animals congregate around the water holes.
+We saw them too!

 While visiting the Everglades, you can also explore the ecological paradise of the Ten Thousand Islands Wildlife Refuge.